Niklas Gesmar Madsen

 The project addresses this central question in three stages: (1) elucidate the scaling laws of dynamic representations, characterising how and when they can be obtained efficiently, (2) train a geometric graph neural network to predict dynamic representations directly from a static structure, and (3) develop a graph intervention algorithm which can account for the effect of a mutation on the dynamic representation.

 The aim is to develop a methodology that can modulate enzyme dynamics and thus control function including activity.
 The efficacy of the methods will be experimentally demonstrated on an enzyme-system, which is crucial for drug development and the biosynthesis of a wide range of natural products.
-We will combine high-throughput data generation with extensive molecular dynamics simulations as well as graph pertubations and machine learning, thus working at the intersection between data and computer science, bioinformatics, enzyme engineering, and computational chemistry.
+We will combine high-throughput data generation with extensive molecular dynamics simulations as well as graph perturbations and machine learning, thus working at the intersection between data and computer science, bioinformatics, enzyme engineering, and computational chemistry.
 These methods aim to accelerate a rhythmically informed enzyme engineering.